PavanRangani/docs/docs/prd/incentive-stock/grant.md

   - For column `Vest Date` total is not applicable.
   - For  `Exercise Price`  total is calculated using average method of each Exercise data
     - `Exercise Price` = `((Total of Shares Held * Exercise Price) + (Total of Shares Sold * Exercise Price)) / (Total of Shares held + Total of Shares Sold)`
-- Unvested schedule rows won't be clickable and that's why its hover effect won't be available
+- On hover of Unvested rows, shows hover effect and vertmore action at the right side.
+  - Vertmore action for `NQSO`, `ISO`, `RSA` & `RSU` : `Accelerate`, `Forfeit` & `Exchange`
+  - Vertmore action for `Carried Interest` : `Accelerate` & `Forfeit`.
+  - Once the action is performed, rows are clickable.
+On click, open view dialog.
+  - `Exercise` & `Vested Detail` can't be applicable for unvested records.
-- On hover of Vested schedule rows,
+- On hover of Vested schedule rows, shows hover effect.
-  -  It shows `Exercise` or `Vested Details` button at the right side
+  -  On hover, It shows `Exercise` or `Vested Details` button at the right side
+  -  For `NQSO` & `ISO`, shows vertmore action at the right side.
+     -  Vertmore action are : `Forfeit` & `Exchange`
+     -  In case of partial exercise, On click of `Forfeit` & `Exchange`, open dialog of action not possible.
-  -  Doesn't show this action buttons when everything is exercised or vested details is entered
+  -  Doesn't show this action buttons when everything is exercised or vested details is entered.
   -  `Exercise` button is shown for `NQSO` and `ISO` types
   -  `Vested Details` button is shown for `RSA`, `RSU` & `Carried Interest`.
   -  On click of Row, opens view dialog of Exercise or Vested details
+- There is a way to `Undo` all action after the its performed.
+On hover of these type records, show one vertmor action.
+  - For `Accelerate`: `Undo Accelerate`
+  - For `Forfeit`: `Undo Forfeit`
+  - For `Exchange`: `Undo Exchange`
+  - For `Vesting details`: `Undo Vested`
+  - For `Exercise` : `Undo Exercise`
+- Once the `Forfeit` or `Exchange` action is performed, then show proper message in other column except `Vested` & `Unvested` column.

 ### UI Rule